 - Renting a cart for the day ranged from $35 USD (two back seats facing backward, side-street rental place) to $47 USD (4 forward facing seats, renting from a main street location).

-2. Coolest Thing To Do on Isla Mujeres: Snorkeling and SCUBA Dive MUSA
+2. Coolest Isla Mujeres Things To Do: Snorkeling and SCUBA Dive MUSA

-On Isla Mujeres, snorkeling and diving is some of the best in the area.
+On my personal list of Isla Mujeres things to do, diving was by far the most memorable.
+Snorkeling and diving around the island is some of the best in the area.
 Much of life is tied to the sea, so go with it and dive in!
 The water is gorgeous, and even if you are staying in Cancun, many of the tours will bring you to Isla Mujeres snorkeling & SCUBA.
 There are a number of places offering a few hours to a day out on the water (See some options here).
 I highly recommend you snorkel, or better, SCUBA dive MUSA, the underwater museum.
 It was one of the most memorable things we did while in Cancun.

 MUSA is a manmade reef made from sculptures created by British sculptor, Jason deCaires Taylor.
 It is an effort by Mexico’s Environment and Natural Resources Secretariat to counteract the impact of the many thousands of tourists who snorkel and dive these waters each year.
 Instead of disturbing natural reefs, these underwater statues provide a manmade habitat for sea life, and give us visitors a fascinating underwater environment to explore.
 Highly recommend a visit!

 Also, if you are uncomfortable with snorkel or SCUBA, Aquaworld runs a Paradise Subsee tour offering a just-below the surface view from a tour boat through some of MUSA, so you can still get a look.
-See Aquaworld Tours Here.
+See our full post on our Aquaworld SCUBA lesson and dive of MUSA near Isla Mujeres HERE.

 3. The Most Colorful Thing To Do on Isla Mujeres: Find Your Favorite Mural